DocasYohanna/Carbon-Credit-Integrity---Double-Counting-Prevention/README.md

 - 📈 **Market Statistics** - Real-time market data and analytics
 - 🔍 **Audit Trail** - Complete transaction history for each credit
 - 🔒 **Credit Locking** - Temporarily lock credits to prevent transfers during compliance periods
+- 🔄 **Credit Merging** - Combine multiple credits from the same project into a single credit for efficiency

 ## 🚀 Quick Start